What do I get out of this?

 - A initial fee of $150 is due at registration.

-- Teams may register with a chosen non-profit, or can request that Knowbility select a non-profit organization for them to work with.
+- Teams may register with a chosen non-profit, or Knowbility will select a non-profit organization for them to work with.

-Knowbility will contact your team captains to establish interest.
-We will distribute surveys to development teams and non-profits to facilitate matches based on NPO needs and developer skill levels.
+We will distribute AIR Team questionnaires to developer team captains to facilitate matches based on NPO needs and developer skill levels.

 - Training materials will be available for all teams through an accessible learning management system which will be provided upon registration.

-- Sites will be judged by Knowbility’s judging panel over a five week period.
+- Sites will be judged by Knowbility’s judging panel over an six week period.

 As a team participant, you will be a key part of making this program enjoyable, educational, and successful.
 Please read the commitments below before registering in the AIR program, as they are the things you will be expected to accept responsibility for as a participant.